Octavius-Dante/Tetra-Proxima/CAPM-DAY-6/Readme.md

 </br>
 </br>

-We added UI proerpties so far to purchase order section we should add seperate bloc kfor purchase order line items as shown below
+We added UI properties so far to purchase order section we should add separate block for purchase order line items as shown below
 </br>
 </br>